Struggling to find the right words to describe yourself? You’re not alone.

 30 words you can use to describe yourself in your cover letter

-When choosing words to describe yourself in your cover letter, select adjectives that reflect your true strengths and qualities and align with the job you’re applying for.
+When choosing words to describe yourself in your cover letter, focus on adjectives that reflect your strengths, align with the role, and help you stand out.

 1. Adaptable